 Ownership and Legal Registration

 It’s likely that the Greek property you’re about to purchase was inherited and has many owners.
 Before you commit, try to find out who the owners are.
-Confusions might delay the title deed process which will also affect your Golden Visa application.
+Confusion might delay the title deed process which will also affect your Golden Visa application.

 Note that some houses you’re going to view in Greece, particularly on the islands, may not be officially registered in the title deed.
 This is rare but can happen.
 Rather than dealing with this issue on your own, speak to professionals who are familiar with the country’s bureaucracy.

 The location of a property is always important wherever you might go.
 But when you’re making a real estate investment in a foreign country, you should be more careful about the location, especially if you’re planning to rent it out.
 When you’re viewing properties, try to stick to locations that see high demand from investors and tenants.

 On a side note, working with corporate renters on a long-term contract is more beneficial if you’re going to buy a commercial property and use it as an income generator.
 Otherwise, tenant turnover will result in rental loss each time a tenant moves out.
 Another issue to consider is the tax implications of rental revenue.
 While the return on Airbnb rentals appears to be higher on paper, the operation costs are substantial, and you will be taxed on your total revenues.

 Your lifestyle is another point you should take into consideration when you’re taking the Greece Golden Visa real estate route.
 If you’re interested in a house on one of the Greek islands and going to live in the house yourself, make sure to look into infrastructure and healthcare options.
 Although the larger islands have airports, the smaller ones rely on ferries as their primary source of transportation.
 Visiting the island in the low season, rather than the lively summer months, could be a good indicator in this sense.